Alfresco/alfresco-ng2-components/docs/extensibility.md

 ## Replacing custom stencils with custom components

-This is a short walkthrough on rendering custom Alfresco Activiti stencils by means of custom Angular components.
+This is a short walkthrough on rendering custom APS stencils by means of custom Angular components.

 ### Creating custom stencil